GPPS

 Place pointer over a question's link.

-Note: The Greater Phoenix Pond Society does not necessarily endorse businesses whose website may be linked, nor do we guarantee the quality of their products.
+Note: The Greater Phoenix Pond Society does not necessarily endorse businesses whose website may be linked,

-Similar FAQs are grouped below:
+Similar FAQs are grouped by links below:

 Plants

 Question: Can daylilies grow in the Phoenix area?
-Image of: Yellow New button

 The answer is yes, but they need to be special versions that do not go dormant.
 They can not take the hot summer sun directly.
 While they need sunlight to bloom, morning is best, but they need shade from the afternoon glaring sun.
 Darker flowers burn up sooner than the yellow or pink.
 They also may need some special attention with watering and insulating the roots (in double pots with air gaps or insulation.